qgustavor/megajs-docs/versioned_docs/version-1.0/api.md

 })
 ```

 This function downloads files using chunked multiple parallel connections to speed up downloading.
-Similar to the Mega implementation it first loads a 128KB chunk, then a 256KB, increasing it until it reaches 1MB.
+Similar to the MEGA implementation it first loads a 128KB chunk, then a 256KB, increasing it until it reaches 1MB.
 You can use the options below to control that.

 * `maxConnections`: the number of parallel connections is defined (default: 4);
 * `initialChunkSize`: first chunk size, in bytes (default: 128KB);